 Our business requires a significant amount of working capital, which is primarily used to finance the purchase of raw materials, capital spending for customer programmes and engineering and product development costs.
-We have historically met our working capital and other capital requirements principally from cash generated from operations and loans from banks.
-We utilise a combination of strategies, including intercompany dividends, cash pooling arrangements, intercompany loan structures and other distributions and advances to provide the funds necessary to meet our global liquidity needs.
-We utilise a global cash pooling arrangement to consolidate and manage our global cash balances, which enables us to efficiently move cash into and out of a number of the countries in which we operate.
+We have historically met our working capital and other capital requirements principally from cash generated from operations and borrowings from third-party financial institutions.
+We utilise a combination of strategies, including intercompany dividends, intercompany loan structures and other distributions and advances to provide the funds necessary to meet our global liquidity needs.
+The Company utilises a global cash pooling arrangement to consolidate and manage our global cash balances, which improves cash management efficiency.
 In recent years, the Group has invested extensively in capital equipment and engineering and product development costs.
-For the year ended December 31, 2017, the Group invested US\$236.4 million and US\$115.1 million in capital equipment and intangible assets, respectively.
+For the year ended December 31, 2018, the Group invested US\$158.3 million and US\$144.7 million in capital equipment and intangible assets, respectively.

-The Company has a positive total cash flow for the years ended December 31, 2017 and 2016.
+The Company had positive total cash flow for the years ended December 31, 2018 and 2017.
 We believe that funds generated from operations and cash on hand will be adequate to fund our liquidity and capital requirements.

-For the year ended December 31, 2017 US\$'000 For the year ended December 31, 2016 US\$'000 Cash generated from (used) in: Operating activities Investing activities Financing activities 624,770 (357,418) (168,843) 509,392 (283,369) (155,300) Net increase in cash and cash equivalents 98,509 70,723
+For the year ended December 31, 2018 US\$'000 For the year ended December 31, 2017 US\$'000 Cash generated from (used) in: Operating activities Investing activities Financing activities 613,202 (303,705) (212,277) 624,770 (357,418) (168,843) Net increase in cash and cash equivalents 97,220 98,509

-The following table sets forth a condensed statement of cash flows for the Group for the years indicated:
+The following table sets forth a consolidated statement of cash flows for the Group for the years indicated: